How many workers are killed on an oil platform each year? - Nokristart - Learn Everyday

 If your loved one dies in a transportation accident, the natural defendant is the company that operated the helicopter or boat.
 If your loved one was a truck driver killed on the job, you might consider filing a lawsuit against the driver responsible for the accident.
 You can also sue the manufacturers of the equipment that killed your loved one if it was defective.

 Your oilfield injury attorney can also find many third parties who may face wrongful death claims.
-If the defendant is a business, your recovery may be even greater because you have a larger insurance policy.
-If the negligent person was an employee of a business, your employer is liable for your injuries.
+If the defendant is a business, your recovery may be even more remarkable because you have a more extensive insurance policy.
+If the negligent person was an employee of a company, your employer is liable for your injuries.

 Wrongful Death Damages in Oil Rig Lawsuits

-First, your attorney must determine the cause of the accident to determine the right party to sue (if at all).
+First, your attorney must determine the cause of the accident to determine the proper party to sue (if at all).

 If you are eligible to file a wrongful death lawsuit, your family may receive the following:

 • Your loved one lost wages for a lifetime of earnings.
-These losses can be substantial, given the high wages in the oil extraction sector.
+Given the high salaries in the oil extraction sector, these losses can be substantial.

 • They are paying for your family's pain and trauma of losing a loved one.
 Oilfield accidents are sudden and unexpected, and your family must have experienced a lot of pain and trauma.